changeworld/azure-docs.ja-jp/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 <properties
-   pageTitle="リソース マネージャーで PowerShell を使用して内部ロード バランサーを作成する | Microsoft Azure" description="リソース マネージャーで PowerShell を使用して、内部ロード バランサーを作成する方法について説明します"
-   services="load-balancer"
-   documentationCenter="na"
-   authors="sdwheeler"
+   pageTitle="Create an internal load balancer using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create an internal load balancer using PowerShell in Resource Manager" services="load-balancer" documentationCenter="na" authors="sdwheeler"